Welcome New Graduate Students!

 Being admitted was a big step on the road to earning your graduate degree.
 Now it’s time to focus on what comes next.
 This page contains the information you need to get ready for your first day of class.
 Communications from your department will contain specific dates and deadlines.

 A $500 deposit is required to reserve your seat in the class.
 This deposit is non-refundable, and is applied toward your first semester tuition.
 Enrollment deposits may be paid online or by returning your enrollment form with a check or money order.

-Women enrolled in the Master of Science in Speech Language Pathology program may live on campus.
+Women enrolled in a campus-based program may live on campus.
 A $500 deposit is required to reserve your seat in the class and begin the housing process.
 This deposit is non-refundable, and is applied as follows: $300 toward your first semester tuition and $200 as a security deposit for on campus housing.
 Enrollment deposits may be paid online or by returning your enrollment form with a check or money order.

 After your deposit has been received…

 Set up your Saint Mary’s email account

 - After we receive your deposit, you’ll receive an email from ResNet@saintmarys.edu with instructions.

 - Check your Saint Mary’s email account or forward your messages to an account you check often.
 You will receive email from the College at your Saint Mary’s email address.